Ask OpenScientist

 years

-explanation: "Documents progressive renal cystic disease in OFD1 carriers leading
+explanation: "Documents progressive renal cystic disease in OFD1 carriers leading to renal failure."

 - reference: PMID:19876934